rahulpowar/json-remap-engine/README.md

 These utilities are reused internally when resolving move targets but exposed for downstream tooling.

+## JSON Schema

+A machine-readable definition of the rule format lives at `docs/rules.schema.json`.
+The file targets JSON Schema Draft 2020-12 and advertises its `$id` as `https://json-remap-engine.dev/schemas/rules.schema.json` so external tooling can `$ref` it directly.

 ## Known limitations & compatibility notes

 - Replacement strings that start with `$` are treated as JSONPath expressions by default.
 Use `valueMode: "literal"` when you need the literal `$` prefix.